canaranjo23/Input_VPR/README.md

 h_so2(Km);10.54
 ```

-Then, for create the Input VPR file, the steps are like follow:
+Then, to create the Input VPR file, the steps are like follow:

-1) Create a object using some of the 3 classes:
+1) Creating an object using some of the 3 classes available:
 ```
 in_vpr = MODIS()
 ```

-2) Set the **Path** of Directory
+2) Set the **Path** of the root directory
 ```
 path = 'E:/Test VPR/MODIS/'
 ```

-3) Create the Input VPR file using the function *generator()*.
+3) Creating the Input VPR file using the function *generator()*.
 The output file will be storage in the same path.
 ```
 in_vpr.generator(path)
 ```